tekdogan/gsuite/README.md

 ### Software Architecture
 ![gsuite-arch](./fig/gsuite-arch.png)

+:warning: **This repository may contain out of date code chunks, which may lead compile to fail.**

 ### Usage
 Just execute the main script by passing a few parameters (_see UI Parameters below_).
 Example usage: